 In some markets, only low quality products will be sold – the so-called lemons problem.
 The lemons problem was first analysed by American economist George Akerlof in 1970.
 Akerlof explored the problem associated with pricing second hand cars in the USA, which he called a lemons market – a ‘lemon’ is a derogatory term for a poor quality second-hand car.
 However, the lemon’s problem has many wider implications in terms of understanding information failure in general.

-For example, in terms of second hand cars, buyers may be suspicious of the motives of seller, and wonder whether the car is a ‘lemon’.
-If an individual buys a new car for £30,000 and tries to sell on the second-hand market shortly after, they may be forced to accept a much lower price, given that buyers will be suspicious of the seller's motive.
-Not having all the facts, potential buyers are likely to assume the worst and expect the car to have a problem - in other words, it is a ‘lemon’.
-Therefore, given that second hand cars will generally attract a low price, only those sellers who actually have poor quality cars will use this market.
+In the case of motor cars, the sale of a very new second-hand car may make buyers suspicious of the motives of the seller, and wonder whether the car is a ‘lemon’.
+If an individual buys a new car for £30,000 and tries to sell it on the second-hand market shortly after, they are likely to be forced to accept a much lower price, given the buyer’s suspicions.
+Not having all the facts, potential buyers are likely to assume the worst and expect the car to have a problem.
+Given that second hand cars will generally attract a low price, only those sellers who actually have poor quality cars will use this market.
 After a short period, it can be predicted that all cars sold on the second hand car market will be lemons.

 When applying this concept to other markets it can be suggested that, whenever there is information failure, there is the possibility that markets will become lemons markets.
 If so, the supply of good quality products will fall and the supply of poor quality will products rise.